samlevin11/terrain-challenge/README.md

 SELECT POSTGIS_FULL_VERSION();
 ```

-Two volumes are mounted to the container.
+Four volumes are mounted to the container.

-1.
+1. A volume to provide persistent PostGIS data storage
+2. A volume to provide startup SQL scripts for PostGIS
+3. A volume to make terrain data available within the `postgis_terrain` container
+4. A volume to make new SQL functions available within the `postgis_terrain` container

+An initialization script mounted to `docker-entrypoint-initdb.d` is used to enable the `postgis_raster` extension and [enable GDAL drivers](https://postgis.net/docs/postgis_gdal_enabled_drivers.html) on startup.

 ## 2. LIDAR Processing
 Scripts in the `terrain_processing` directory are used to download and process LIDAR data into a collection of terrain rasters (DEM, slope, and aspect).